MLB team sites, scrubbed of headshots and player news, look different during the lockout

 The Mets’ site also includes prominent links to a letter from MLB Commissioner Rob Manfred and related stories about baseball’s first work stoppage in 26 years, which began when the sport’s owners initiated a lockout after the collective bargaining agreement expired at 11:59 p.m.
 Wednesday.
 That long-expected development explains why stories and videos featuring active players were scrubbed from every team’s official site overnight.

-As MLB.com reporter Mark Feinsand tweeted early Thursday, “in order to comply with federal labor law during the lockout, MLB is making every effort to not use players’ names, images or likenesses for promotional, advertising or other commercial purposes.”
+As MLB.com reporter Mark Feinsand tweeted early Thursday, “in order to comply with federal labor law during the lockout, MLB is making every effort to not use players’ names, images or likenesses (NIL) for promotional, advertising or other commercial purposes.”

 Every team site includes a link to a note about the content changes.